 One of the most beautiful cities in Poland!
 I know, I know, every post I claim a similar thing… But there’s just no denying that Poland is full of wonderful places!

 Gdansk is located on the Baltic Sea and is part of the ‘Tri-city’ region along with neighbouring cities, Sopot and Gdynia.
 The most visited of the three (well, during the day anyways as Sopot is renowned for its party scene), Gdansk has a fantastic old town that was completely re-built after WWII.

 - The famous statue of Neptune, the most iconic site in Gdansk.

 - Between the colourful buildings and canals running through the city, Gdansk sort of reminds me of Copenhagen, Denmark.

-- A majority of the worlds amber deposits are found along the Baltic coast and this street located in old town is full of items made from amber! (above)
+- A majority of the worlds amber deposits are found along the Baltic coast and this street located in the old town is full of items made from amber! (above)

 - This was the site of the first Polish rock concert which occurred at the end of the 1950s.
 Because Gdansk was a major shipping port, alternative musical styles were brought into the city from international workers and this helped shape the Polish music scene.

-The 25 minute cruise takes you through an old ship yard where you will see a tremendous amount of huge cargo ships and about 1000 cranes…
+The 25-minute cruise takes you through an old ship yard where you will see a tremendous amount of huge cargo ships and about 1000 cranes…